 I heard about A Better Way while incarcerated in 2015.
 I wrote to them in prison and was accepted.
 I went to them upon release in September 2016.
 It was the best decision of my life.
 A Better Way not only saved my life, but reintroduced me to God and saved my soul.

 After graduating from the program in March 2018.
 I met my beautiful wife Barbara from my hometown of Augusta, Ga.
 She has a strong love for God, and she is the perfect example of a woman after the Lord’s heart.
 We have a wonderfully blended family that includes my daughter and two granddaughters, her four children, grands and four great grands.

-I am now a staff member with the ministry serving as the medical coordinator.
-I truly love serving these men and helping them the best I can.
+I served as a staff member with the ministry as the medical coordinator.for a few years.
+I truly loved serving these men and helping them the best I can.
 This ministry has the thumbprint of God all over it.
-As long as the Lord allows, I will continue to use my story to change the lives of men struggling with life controlling issues.
+As long as the Lord allows, I will continue to use my story to change the lives of men struggling with life-controlling issues.
 I will always be grateful for the mighty hand of God pulling me out of my pit of addiction to a place full of the Brotherhood of Christ.

 A slippery slope of social drinking began for me in college.
 After a few months of recreational use,I had no clue the bondage of addiction that my life was headed for.
 In no time, I began to abuse an opiate prescription from a former injury.
 Abuse that would land me behind bars, leave me charged with two felonies, and in and out of multiple rehabs for opiate addiction by the age of 22.